My Story: Community Care, Conservation, and Culverts

 The Environmental Challenges

-Another one of the community members that deeply shaped my life and my relationship to Gig Harbor is the salmon that call it home.
+One of the community members that deeply shaped my life and my relationship to Gig Harbor is the salmon that call it home.
 Salmon have always been an iconic symbol of the Pacific Northwest.
 From the important cultural role they play for the Indigenous peoples of our area to the fishermen who rely on the salmon for their income, they are deeply tied to the history of the region.
 As a fishing community and a home to the Puyallup Tribe, Gig Harbor has a strong connection to the salmon.
 Every year, they swim through our Harbor to Donkey Creek at the head of the bay.
 At the top of the creek sits a salmon spawning site, where hundreds of salmon come to welcome new life into their species.
 Each Fall for as long as I can remember, I would walk down to Donkey Creek every day to watch as the salmon ran upstream.
 My family and I would participate in the yearly “Chum Walk,” in which the whole community came together to welcome the salmon home.
 As a kid, I would see many salmon swimming each day, with hundreds moving up the stream throughout the spawning period.
 However, in the last few years, I’ve watched as the salmon population has dwindled.
 Last year, only one salmon was spotted in Donkey Creek, and the year before, there were none.

 For the last century, the salmon in Washington state have been struggling, but in recent years, there has been even more of a decline in their numbers.
 Salmon are a vital part of the cultural heritage of Washington, and they play an important role in our state's industry.
 Salmon are also an indicator species, reflecting the health of the environment they live in.
 In other words, their dwindling numbers show the effects of climate change in our region.
 The glaciers and snow melt that provide the cool, plentiful streamflows in the Summer season are starting to disappear.
 These rising water temperatures and lowering streamflows during critical months for salmon spawning are having a significant impact on the health of salmon populations.
 Young salmon are especially susceptible to changing water temperatures and the lowering levels of oxygen in warmer waters (WSGSRO, 2025).
 All of these impacts are having a significant effect on the salmon populations native to Gig Harbor; however, our local salmon are facing an even more pressing issue.